 Be part of this trendy market

 More and more Chinese are in search of a healthy diet and choose to turn to fewer calories and more beneficial drinks.
-Amongst the different kinds of beverages, the healthier ones, vitamin functional, nutrient and energy drinks such as red bull are about to become very successful in China.
+Amongst the different kinds of beverages, the healthier ones, vitamin functional, nutrient, and energy drinks such as red bull are about to become very successful in China.

 A child-friendly drink brand from Austria since 1973.
 Natural mountain spring water, an easy-to-hold bottle in playful colors.
-They have the different fruity fresh flavors and are significant with their unique twist opening.
+They have different fruity fresh flavors and are significant with their unique twist opening.
 They are a family-owned company that produces over 50 million bottles of the popular kids’ drink each year.